Nashville, Chattanooga and St. Louis 576: Full restoration

+No. 576 repainted at its Centennial Park display site by the Nashville Steam Preservation Society, September 16, 2016.

-In April 2016, the newly-formed Nashville Steam Preservation Society (NSPS) made their own proposal to restore No. 576 and run it on the shortline Nashville and Eastern Railroad (NERR), pulling the Tennessee Central Railway Museum's excursions.
+In April 2016, the newly-formed Nashville Steam Preservation Society (NSPS) made their own proposal to restore No. 576 and run it on the shortline Nashville and Eastern Railroad (NERR), pulling the Tennessee Central Railway Museum's (TCRM) excursions.
 Two months later, the Nashville Board of Parks and Recreation approved the lease of No. 576 to the NSPS.
 In April 2017, the NSPS volunteers inspected No. 576's boiler and found it to be in good condition.
 By October 2018, the NSPS had raised $500,000 to move No. 576 to the TCRM's restoration facility and begin a restoration effort projected to cost a total of $2.5 million.

 On January 13, 2019, the No. 576 locomotive was moved from Centennial Park on a flatbed truck.
 It was placed on the Nashville & Western rails on February 6, where it was prepared to be moved to CSX trackage.
 The No. 576 locomotive made its final public appearance at the former Nashville Union Station on March 9, 2019, and the next day, moved to the TCRM's workshop where restoration work began.
 In June 2019, the NSPS received two boxcars from CSX to store restoration equipment and materials.
 During the work, a new cab was fabricated from scratch to replace the deteriorated original.
-(Note: No. 576's whistle was temporarily used on the Nickel Plate Road 765 locomotive.)
+(Note: No. 576's whistle was temporarily used on the Nickel Plate Road 765 locomotive twice in 2019 and 2022.)

 On March 25, 2021, a storm damaged the TCRM restoration facility, but No. 576 was found to be undamaged.
 The workshop was quickly rebuilt, and the restoration work resumed.
 On April 15, Trains magazine donated $600,000 to the NSPS to renovate No. 576's driving wheels and trucks.
 The boiler required hydrostatic testing.
 On June 17, 2021, No. 576's boiler and frame were removed from its wheels and running gear.
 The driving wheels were repaired at the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee.

 On July 12, 2023, the reassembly of No. 576 began.
-In October 2023, TVRM donated a former NC&STL tender to NSPS, which would restore and convert to an auxiliary water tender for use behind No. 576.
+In October 2023, TVRM donated a former NC&STL tender to NSPS, which would be restored and converted to an auxiliary water tender for use behind No. 576.
 In September 2025, No. 576's boiler successfully passed its FRA-required hydrostatic test, where it was pressurized for the first time in 73 years.
-The remaining restoration and reassembly work is expected to take an additional six to nine months, placing the locomotive's return to operation during early 2026.
+The remaining restoration and reassembly work is expected to take an additional six to nine months, placing the locomotive's return to operation around 2027.
+The total restoration cost is estimated to be $3 million.
+On July 16, 2026, No. 576 was fired up for the first time in nearly 74 years as it went under a successful stationary steam test.
+It was expected to be returned to service around 2027.